One question business owners frequently ask is which legal structure is right for their business. So which is best for you? Let’s take a quick look.

-There’s really nothing wrong with operating your business as a sole proprietorship or partnership, but you need to be aware that you will have unlimited liability for business debts.
+There isn’t necessarily anything wrong with operating your business as a sole proprietorship or partnership, but you need to be aware that you will have unlimited liability for business debts.
 In other words, if your business is sued for any reason, the plaintiff will be able to come after your personal assets, not just business assets.

 First, there are no tax advantages (or disadvantages) to forming an LLC.
-In fact, forming an LLC won’t change a thing for Federal income tax purposes.
+In fact, forming an LLC won’t change a thing for federal income tax purposes.
 Single-owner LLCs are taxed just like sole proprietorships, and multiple-owner LLCs are taxed just like partnerships.

 You should, however, be aware that forming an LLC might subject your business to additional state taxes.
 Certain states (California for instance) subject LLCs to “franchise taxes” in addition to a typical income tax.

 S-Corporations have the ability to provide some tax savings as a result of the fact that profits from an S-Corp are not subject to self-employment tax.
 However, before you’re allowed to distribute any profits, you are required to pay any owner-employees a “reasonable salary.”
 This salary will be subject to Social Security and Medicare taxes (which total the same amount as the self-employment tax).
 As such, the tax savings only take effect once the business has a pretty sizable income.

 Also, you should be aware that S-corporations are significantly more complicated from a tax and legal standpoint than LLCs.
 So if you form an S-corp, know that you’re going to be spending a great many more billable hours with your accountant/attorney.

 Unlike most other business structures, C-corporations are taxable entities.
 This means that the corporation itself is taxed on its income (as opposed to other structures which simply pass the income along to the owner(s), who are then taxed on it).